Ta Kuo (Critical Mass)

 While the ridgepole sags, “it furthers one to have somewhere to go.”
 The transition will lead you somewhere.
 Ta Kuo suggests an unnatural condition that contains within it the power for renewal.
 Critical mass is like the explosion of the Big Bang, where new life emerged from a point of nothingness.
 In actuality life was already there just in another form.
 Authenticity and naturalness is life's main thrust.
 Meeting the challenge becomes your point of re-entry into a more sustainable way of interacting, even if the atmosphere has grown heavy.

-Unchanging: Stalking crisis = good for heroes but not peacemakers.
+Stalking crisis = good for heroes but not peacemakers.
 Critical Mass unchanging can mirror a situation where you are busy or overwhelmed at work.
 You may need a vacation to avoid burnout.
-It can be a warning that the object of your inquiry has stress attached to it in a way you aren’t recognizing.
+It can be a warning that the object of your enquiry has stress attached to it in a way you aren’t recognizing.
 Unchanging, Critical Mass portrays trying events that stay in suspension for a long period, such as the test of faith that comes from being a caregiver in a difficult situation.
 It can also show a person who complains constantly without changing anything.
-They wonder why nobody wants to share time with them.
 It can portray someone who stalks crisis to avoid commitment.
 It can show how others might be using the shock factor when interacting with you, either leaving you hanging or as a way to get a response out of you.
 Some people thrive on pushing the envelope, but others thrive on pushing our buttons.
 Some become the mover and shakers of the world, while the constant pursuit of a challenge can make them either loners or lonely.
 However, if you are feeling a sense of abandonment, you might want to look at the type of environment you are currently creating for yourself.
 Drama and keeping balls in the air can hide a fear of commitment.
 Perhaps you refuse to move on in some way or are failing to get the message that the current situation is just too much.
 In other words, it is not sustainable and the roof will come down.
-You may need to build a stronger or more real foundation that can bring you a better sense of peace.
-Allow change to move you through this transition into a more peaceful atmosphere.
+You may need to build a stronger foundation that can bring you a better sense of peace.
+Allow change to move you through a transition toward a more peaceful atmosphere.
 You may soon be making a tough decision you are avoiding.